Inclusion and SEND

 • Miss Elizabeth Dray: ADHD Champion/SENCo Assistant

-• Mrs Helen Henderson: ELSA Champion
+• Mrs Helen Henderson: SENCO Assistant/ELSA Champion

 • Mrs Hilary Marney: Mainstream Speech and Language Support